apekshadhage/Documentation_FORAWS/README.md

 # IBM i AS/400 RPA Sink Connector for Confluent Platform

+## Overview

+Companies running their core Systems of Record on IBM i (formerly known as AS400 or iSeries) platform often find themselves at the mercy of their application vendors when it comes to integrating these applications or automating manual user actions.
+AS400 RPA Sink Connector for Confluent is a simple automation connector that runs directly as a kafka connect application and simulates green screen user actions such as navigation, data entry and screen capture.

+## Use Cases

+There are several options for integrating and automating IBM i based applications.
+Robotic Process Automation (RPA) is a good fit for companies that only have access to the application via green screen UI and have limited capabilities integrating directly at application program or DB level.
+If users have to manually key in the data into legacy system this is a good opportunity to automate this step.

+Another often overlooked scenario where RPA can help a lot is test automation.
+In many cases companies have to run through manual feature and regression testing every time the change is introduced.
+Automating this regression testing step could help improve the quality of the releases and reduce a risk of introducing the unintended changes in system behavior.

+## Product Features

+* Automates manual green screen operations and easily exposes legacy IBM i applications as modern APIs
+* Simulates green screen user actions directly from kafka applications
+* Focuses on one simple thing: automating user screen navigation and data entry for IBM i screen (tn5250) applications
+* Supports simple python based script language for more advanced screen navigation logic
+* Supports TLS (encrypted) connections

+## License

+AS400 RPA Sink Connector for Confluent is offered under GPL 2 open source license.

+## How does it work?

+Infoview's AS400 RPA Sink Connector is a simple kafka connect plug-in that opens IBM i telnet (5250) session, executes a sequence of user actions to navigate the screens, type the data into display fields, press function keys, read sections of the screen into the variables, etc.

+The connector works entirely within kafka connect application and does not require any other software to execute.

+The connection configuration includes the credentials and initial set of keystrokes that every session will execute to get to the starting point in the screen navigation (for example navigate to Order Entry screen)

+The connector operation executes the script (a series of keystrokes, macro executions etc) then passess the resulting variables back to the kafka topic as a response.

 **Introduction**

 The purpose of As400 RPA connector is to enable IBM i (AS/400) integrations with other components.